Courses – Faculty of Science

 Island biogeography and insular biodiversity across the Pacific.
 A multi-disciplinary approach involving the study of both plant and animal systematics and biogeography.

-Prerequisite: 30 points at Stage II in either Biological Sciences or Geography
+Prerequisite: 30 points at Stage III in Biological Sciences

 Postgraduate 700 Level Courses